macook345/sql_tableau_project/README.md

 # Music Sales Analysis — SQL + Tableau Project

-This self-directed project uses the chinook database made available by lerocha at https://github.com/lerocha/chinook-database to investigate music sales data using SQL for extraction and Tableau for visualization.
+This self-directed project uses the chinook database made available by lerocha at https://github.com/lerocha/chinook-database to investigate music sales data using SQL and Tableau.
 The goal was to derive insights into artist performance, genre popularity, and monthly sales trends using a structured, reproducible workflow.

 ---

-##  Project Overview
+##  Overview

 - **Data Source**: Chinook database (music store sample dataset)
 - **SQL Tool**: DBeaver with SQLite